chetrajpandey/fulldisk-spatial-analytics/README.md

 (vi) --max_lr: OneCycleLR scheduler parameter used to control the maximum learning rate; default=0.00001<br /> (vii) --models: select specific model to train. enter alex, vgg, resnet for alexnet, vgg16, and resnet resp ; default=alex<br />

 We used HPCE (SLURM) to run our models as jobs.
 For this code to work outside of SLURM, remove the line 45: job_id = os.getenv('SLURM_JOB_ID') in train.py  and specify a directory instead.
-However, for the SLURM env, and example jobrun script is given below: <br />
+However, for the SLURM env, an example bash script to run a job is given below: <br />

 ```bash
 #!/bin/bash